doubletwist13/resolver-formula/README.md

 ### `bin/kitchen converge`

-Creates the docker instance and runs the `TEMPLATE` main state, ready for testing.
+Creates the docker instance and runs the `resolver` main state, ready for testing.

 ### `bin/kitchen verify`